nullbleed/pebble-screen-print/README.md

 - Convert the Font with [Fontforge](https://github.com/fontforge/fontforge) into a svg-font.
 - Convert the svg-font with the fctx-compiler with the following command to a ffont:
     `fctx-compiler -r "[a-zA-Z0-9:] Porto.svg"`
--`If you put the `Porto.ffont` into `resources/font/` you are able to build this watchface with
+- If you put the `Porto.ffont` into `resources/font/` you are able to build this watchface with `pebble build`
-    `pebble build`